kenbrant1/DDbot_backup_2/README.md

 # DuranDuranbot
-Artificial intelligence music bot inspired by how the new wave band Duran Duran composes music
+Teachable/trainable artificial intelligence music bot inspired by how the new wave band Duran Duran composes music

 ...